Heatwave skyrockets some Entergy bills across Southeast Louisiana

 “This is a conversation that utility providers are having across the country,” said Diggs-Miller.

-She recommends keeping it on 78 degrees.
-Some other tips include shutting the blinds, keeping the fans on and getting a home audit done to identify if there’s any cracks or holes leaking air.
+She recommends keeping it at 78 degrees.
+Some other tips include shutting the blinds, keeping the fans on, and getting a home audit done to identify if there are any cracks or holes leaking air.